Green Your Clean: 9 Recipes for Natural Cleaning Products

 3 cups cold water

-1/4 tsp. lemon oil or eucalyptus oil or combination
+1/4 tsp. lemon oil or eucalyptus oil or a combination

 Combine in a spray bottle.
 Spritz and wipe.